irytck/spatial/README.md

 # Green Coverage and Accessibility Analysis in Valencia

-This project aims to analyze the availability and accessibility of green zones in the city of Valencia, Spain, using spatial analysis techniques.
-The analysis focuses on evaluating the per capita availability of green spaces, understanding disparities in green coverage, and correlating green coverage with land surface temperature.
+This project analyzes the availability and accessibility of green zones in Valencia using spatial data on census tracts and green areas.
+The focus is on evaluating green space distribution, accessibility, and its relationship with socioeconomic status.

 ## Project Overview